Fairfax Property Division Attorney

 In Virginia, the assets of the spouses are divided through a process called equitable distribution.
 In cases with little assets or just a home and salaried spouses, the couples themselves can often agree on the property division.
 In complex cases, our firm will work to properly identify marital assets, assign the assets the correct value and make sure that the distribution of the property works to your advantage.
 A Fairfax property division attorney from The Law Office of Afsana Chowdhury will work with the experts to determine the true value and uses our knowledge and skill to negotiate a fair distribution.

 Marital vs. Separate Property

 Only marital assets are subject to distribution.
 The separate assets of each spouse are returned to the spouse who acquired them.
 The marital assets are valued and a percentage is assigned to each spouse.
-The starting point for division of property is 50/50 but many factors can alter those percentages.
+The starting point for the division of property is 50/50 but many factors can alter those percentages.
 The key dates are the date of the marriage and the date of the separation.
 Assets are considered marital if they are acquired after marriage but before separation; otherwise, they’re considered separate assets.
 In some cases, it can be hard to tell.
 For example, often spouses will contribute their pre-marital money to the down payment of a home.

 Separate Assets: In addition to premarital assets and post-separation acquisitions; gifts and inheritances during the marriage are also considered separate and belong to the spouse they were given to.

 Marital assets: The starting point is the equity in the home and the current bank accounts.
 Retirement benefits, pensions, and annuities are usually marital assets too even though they don’t vest until retirement age.
 Often, a special court document called a QDRO (a qualified domestic relations order) will be prepared for retirement benefits to determine the present value.
 An interest in a business is also a likely marital asset.